Marinka, Ukraine

 Marinka (Мар'їнка, /uk/; Марьинка) is a destroyed city in Pokrovsk Raion, Donetsk Oblast, eastern Ukraine.
 Its estimated population in 2022 was with 2001 estimates pinning it at 10,530.

-During the Russian invasion of Ukraine in 2022, the city was largely destroyed as a result of fighting, with no civilians living in the city since November 2022.
+During the Russo-Ukrainian war, the city was largely destroyed as a result of fighting, with no civilians living in the city since November 2022.

 On 25 December 2023, the city was reported as fully captured by Russian forces.

 History

 The area which is now Marinka was part of the Kalmius Palanka, an 18th-century administrative division of the Zaporizhian Sich.
 After the 1775 liquidation of the Zaporozhian Sich, the area that is today Marinka was included in the lands granted to Greek settlers who had emigrated from Crimea in 1778, but Marinka itself remained undeveloped by the 1830s.

 Former Ukrainian Cossacks and state serfs from various counties of the Poltava and Kharkov governorates began moving in during the 1840s.
 Poles from the Kiev and Podolia governorates were also exiled to what is now Marinka after the partitions of Poland in the late 18th century.
 While the state serfs worked communal land, the exiled Poles were considered odnodvortsy (landowners).
 By 1859, Marinka had 1,318 residents.
 Administratively, Marinka belonged to Aleksandrovsk county in the Yekaterinoslav Governorate.
 The village administration consisted of a starshyna (village head), a tax collector, a secretary, and an overseer.

 Marinka received urban-type settlement status in 1938.
 During World War II, Marinka was under German occupation between 1941 and 1943.
 Having been locked up in the police station, the Jews of the city (and the surrounding villages) were killed in a mass execution by an Einsatzgruppe.
 The site of the massacre is located in a pit near the cemetery.